 Attorney for Criminal Mischief in Harris County, TX

-Criminal mischief by a juvenile is a severe offense under Texas law, punishable up to juvenile incarceration.
+Criminal mischief by a juvenile is a severe offense under Texas law, punishable by juvenile incarceration.
 If you’re the parent of a juvenile accused of criminal mischief you need to seek legal help now.
-At The Gonzalez Law Group, PLLC, we understand how any charge against your minor can cause a deep affliction on your family dynamic.
+At The Gonzalez Law Group, we understand how any charge against your minor can cause a deep affliction on your family dynamic.

 Our experienced team criminal defense attorneys are devoted to each client’s case.
-The Gonzalez Law Group, PLLC understands how conflicting is having your son or daughter tried for a crime.
+The Gonzalez Law Group understands how conflicting is having your son or daughter tried for a crime.
 If we take your case, our lawyer for juvenile criminal mischief can explain the whole process to you.

-Call The Gonzalez Law Group, PLLC at (832) 530-4070 to get your free consultation today.
+Call The Gonzalez Law Group at (832) 530-4070 to get your free consultation today.
 We work with clients in Houston, League City, Pearland, Pasadena, Galveston, La Porte, Baytown, Seabrook, Friendswood, and more.